 Among our current and planned R&D projects are project innovations regarding products, such as developing better materials and components, and also processes, such as developing more efficient test and production processes.
 MIPS has an excellent R&D organization that possesses solid competences within research, development and technology.

-1. Innovation – founded on science and research with a focus on new advances in the field and concepts for impact risk management and thereby enable access to new categories.
+1. Innovation – founded on science and research with the emphasis on new developments, and concepts for dealing with impact risks, thereby allowing inroads into new categories.

-2. Product development – shortterm perspective of 12 months into the future, with the aim of improving current solutions and previously established concepts.
+2. Product development – with a short term perspective of about 12 months into the future, with a view to improving existing solutions and previously established concepts.

-4. Integration of MIPS BPS in existing helmet models – since 2010, this category has been focused on assisting helmet brands with integration of MIPS BPS in existing helmet models.
+4. Implementation of the MIPS safety system in existing helmet models – primarily involving assistance to helmet brands with implementation of the MIPS safety system in existing helmet models.

-MIPS research and development work is founded on science and proven experimental methods with a clear focus on injury criteria combined with an active strategy for intellectual property rights.
+Research and development at MIPS are founded on science and proven experimental methods.
+There is a clear focus on protecting users, along with a strategy for protecting the company’s intellectual property rights.

 MIPS’ patent portfolio in the field of helmet related innovations contributes to the strong technological position and supports continued expansion.